-After this, I got dressed into my “costume” – my character was a student representing Mexico for the International Mathematical Olympiad (as part of the movie).
-I was given a sombrero ?
-(I was, for a second, 10x more awesome) but I didn’t end up wearing it for the scene.
+After this, I got dressed in my “costume” – my character was a student representing Mexico for the International Mathematical Olympiad (as part of the movie).
+I was given a sombrero (I was, for a second, 10x more awesome) but I didn’t end up wearing it for the scene.

 There was a long wait before they needed us to be in the scene.